wavefrontHQ/help/settings_service_accounts_after_migration.md

 ### Managing Service Accounts
-A service account is for services that use the API to perform certain tasks.
-Service accounts use a token to authenticate and are constrained from performing certain UI operations.
+A service account authenticates with an Operations for Applications API token.

+**Important**: The usage of service accounts is **restricted** to support only a [limited list](https://docs.wavefront.com/integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) of integrations that still authenticate with Operations for Applications API tokens.
+In all other cases, you should use [server to server OAuth apps](https://docs.wavefront.com/csp_server_to_server_apps.html) which authenticate with the more secure VMware Cloud services access tokens.

 By default all service accounts belong to the **Service Accounts** internal system group.

-From this page, users with the **Admin** permission can:
+From this page, **Admin** users can:
 * Create and delete service accounts.
 * Deactivate and activate service accounts.
 * Generate, revoke, and rename API tokens for service accounts.